 Garneau then started researching Polycor, discovering the rich history of the company and its North American quarries and began looking on Pinterest to see how it looked in different spaces.

-Fun fact: Garneau lives in New Brunswick, Canada near Polycor’s headquarter province of Quebec.
+Fun fact: Garneau lives in New Brunswick, Canada near Polycor’s headquarters in Quebec City.
 Having a local connection to an internationally recognized company was part of the appeal.

 Garneau has transformed this temporary home into a welcoming nest for her growing family.
 It will be hard to leave this home behind with the next military move.
 Paint cabinet color: Opal Silk by Behr.